Izzy Engle: College career

 Engle opened her scoring account for the Notre Dame Fighting Irish with a hat trick in her second game as a freshman in 2024.
 She went on to record six games with two or more goals as a freshman including against No. 1–ranked Duke.
 In the NCAA tournament, she led the Irish with three goals to reach the quarterfinals.
 She finished the season with 19 goals in 22 games, joint-second-most in the nation and the most by any freshman since 2014.
 She was named the Atlantic Coast Conference (ACC) Freshman of the Year, first-team All-ACC, second-team All-American, and the TopDrawerSoccer National Freshman of the Year.

-Engle scored 19 goals in her first 17 games as a sophomore in 2025, including a conference-best 11 goals in ACC regular-season play, and was named first-team All-ACC and the ACC Offensive Player of the Year.
-She scored twice in the ACC tournament but lost to Stanford in the final on penalties.
+Engle scored 19 goals in 19 games as a sophomore in 2025.
+In the ACC regular season, her 11 goals in 9 games led the conference.
+She missed the regular-season finale through injury as the Irish finished second in the ACC standings.
+She returned for the ACC tournament, scoring in both games, but lost to Stanford in the final on penalties.
+In the NCAA tournament, Notre Dame earned the first overall seed, but Engle failed to score as the Irish were upset in the second round.
+She was named first-team All-ACC, first-team All-American, and the ACC Offensive Player of the Year.